Son Goku (A-C | D-H | I-O | P-Z) | Bulma | Krillin/Kuririn | Piccolo | Son Gohan | Vegeta (A-D | E-N | O-Z) | Future Trunks

 - Walking Shirtless Scene: When he goes Full Power Super Saiyan 3, his shirt gets ripped off.

 - The Worf Effect: After being The Juggernaut who simply won't go down even after being bested by Super Saiyan 4 Xeno Vegito, Ultra Instinct Goku, and Jiren, he is ultimately defeated by Golden Meta-Cooler.
+Downplayed in the manga where Cumber is heavily injured when Golden Meta-Cooler confronts him, just after his fight with Toppo and having been accidentally hit by Ultimate Kamioren, and Cooler doesn't give him any chance to recover and counter-attack.

-Zamasu (Cyborg) (サイボーグザマス, Zamasu Saibōgu)
+Zamasu (サイボーグザマス, Zamasu Saibōgu)

 An alternate version of Fused Zamasu, implied to have been rescued by Fu for an experiment.
 He joins a group of villains for dark purposes.

 - Complete Immortality: Unlike his previous self, his immortality is now complete.
 Thanks to this, he can tank even Jiren's hits despite being no match for him offensively.
+It is also implied that this how he came back from being erased out of existence by Zeno which will mean that in this continuity, he can come back from nothing.

-- Demoted to Dragon: Once the Big Bad of his own arc, now he's been relegated to The Brute and just muscle power for the Big-Bad Ensemble he is a part of.
+- Demoted to Dragon: Once the Big Bad of his own arc, now he's been relegated to The Brute and just muscle power for the Big Bad Ensemble he is a part of.

 - Eyepatch of Power: Zamasu wears an eyepatch on the side of the face that was destroyed by Goku back in the Future Trunks saga.